kouyitian/RLSLM/README.md

-# Socially-Aware Navigation with Reinforcement Learning
+# RLSLM: Socially-Aware Navigation with Reinforcement Learning

 This repository contains a reinforcement learning framework for socially-aware navigation in a 2D grid-based environment.
 The agent learns to navigate toward a goal while avoiding human obstacles, whose positions and orientations are considered in a social energy map.